AlugoIdris/Chambua-ETL/README.md

 python etl.py
 ```

+This will execute the entire ETL pipeline, from data extraction to data loading.
+The transformed data will be stored in the transformed_data directory, and the log files will be stored in the logs directory.

 # Relations Creation
 A total of three tables are created in the database hosted in Redshift.
 They include `orders`, `reviews` & `shipment_deliveries` tables.
 There are already four other tables existing in the datawarehouse.
 The `dim_customers`, `dim_products`, `dim_dates`, `dim_addresses`.
 The names of the tables along with their attributes are self explanatory about the information they hold.
 The primary key of each table is highlighted for clarity.